 Attacks on websites are common now.
-For every eager programmer who learns to create a device to protect people’s digital businesses, there are others only to happy to inflict trojans, malwares, viruses and other online evil.
+For every eager programmer who learns to create a device to protect people’s digital businesses, others are only too happy to inflict trojans, malware, viruses and other online evil.

 Those processes can bring down a company or expose it to damage, or drain money from its funds.
 Perhaps sometimes it is a pure show of arrogance from a young hacker or cyber wizard, capable of showing a multi-million-pound company that someone in a bedroom in another country can infiltrate their defences.

-These are the giants of the online world, but do not make the mistake of believing that hackers only target the big fish.
+These are the online world’s giants but do not make the mistake of believing that hackers only target the big fish.
 In 2016 the Guardian reported on the plight of Blackburn-based MNH Platinum, which was attacked in 2015 by a virus which encrypted more than 12,000 files on its company network.
 A ransom demand followed, promising to reverse the damage for the sum of more than £3,000.
 They paid, fearing the destruction of the business.

 So what can be done to protect your site?
-No system is totally impenetrable to a cyber-criminal, but there are a number of steps that should be undertaken to inhibit them, to the point where it no longer remains worth their while to progress.
-Strong passwords that are regularly changed (or even generated by an automated password manager) is one of the simpler methods, and please don’t use the same one for multiple accounts.
+No system is totally impenetrable to a cyber-criminal.
+Still, several steps should be undertaken to inhibit them, to the point where it no longer remains worth their while to progress.
+Strong passwords that are regularly changed (or even generated by an automated password manager) are simpler methods, and please don’t use the same one for multiple accounts.